svaksha/Julia.jl/Mathematics.md

 + [NamedAxesArrays.jl](https://github.com/timholy/NamedAxesArrays.jl) :: Performant arrays where each axis can be named.
 + [NamedTuples.jl](https://github.com/blackrock/NamedTuples.jl) :: Provides a high performance implementation of named tuples for Julia (cf named tuples in python).
 + [PaddedViews.jl](https://github.com/JuliaArrays/PaddedViews.jl) :: Add virtual padding to the edges of an array - provides a simple wrapper type, PaddedView, to add "virtual" padding to any array without copying data.
 Edge values not specified by the array are assigned a fillvalue.
 Multiple arrays may be "promoted" to have common indices using the `paddedviews` function.
++ [Pseudospectra.jl](https://github.com/RalphAS/Pseudospectra.jl) :: a package for computing pseudospectra of non-symmetric matrices, and plotting them along with eigenvalues ("spectral portraits").
 + [RandomBandedMatrices.jl](https://github.com/dlfivefifty/RandomBandedMatrices.jl).
 + [Ranges.jl](https://github.com/JuliaArrays/Ranges.jl) :: Array-like objects with compact storage for the Julia language.
 + [RangeArrays.jl](https://github.com/JuliaArrays/RangeArrays.jl) :: Efficient and convenient array data structures where the columns of the arrays are generated (on the fly) by Ranges.